 - ensure a common overview of operational risks that may have a cross-sector impact and that could potentially pose a threat to financial stability in Denmark,

 - decide on and ensure implementation of joint measures to ensure financial sector resilience to major operational incidents, including cyberattacks,

 - create a framework for collaboration and information sharing – within the sector, between different sectors and internationally.

-The FSOR held its first meeting in June 2016 and meets three times a year.
+The FSOR held its first meeting in June 2016 and meets two times a year.